blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 may attempt to either grapple the target, or shove them prone as part of the attack.
 Your athletics check is made with advantage.

-## 7 Uprooted
+## 7 Deep folk
-In the wake of imperial expansion, strategic resources were seized in the name of a growing industrial appetite.
-Mine after mine, tunnel after tunnel, became property of kings and emperors.
-Those that resisted discovered the extent of empirical science and magic.
-The desheveled masses were forced to retreat increasingly further into the bowels of the Earth, or else surface in hopes of finding caves not yet under imperial control.
-These dwarves were historically the first to reside entirely above ground, a displaced people neither suited nor interested in taking up the life of surface dwellers.
+The human residents of the caves and mines that honeycomb many regions, most deep folk never venture into the sunlight more than once or twice in their life.
+Subsisting on farming fungi and hunting underground monsters, the deep folk are often proud warriors.

 ```
-Age: mature at 18, live up to 350 years
+Age: mature at 18, live less than a century
-Languages: Common, Dwarvish
+Languages: Common
 Size: Medium
 Speed: 25
 Ability Score Increase: +2 CON, +2 STR
 ```

 ### Ranged Decapitation (requires at least 15 STR)
-You have honed your full rAge: in battle.
+You have honed your full rage: in battle.
 You are proficient with the battle axe and great axe.
 You may consume a stamina_die to throw either of them at a range of 20/40.
 On a hit, this attack deals critical damage.

 ### Tunnel Fighter (requires at least 15 DEX)
-When a hostile creature enters within 5 feet of you, you may consume a stamina_die to make an attack against that creature.
+When a hostile creature enters within 5 feet of you, you may consume a stamina die to make an attack against that creature.
 This does not consume a reaction.

-### Dwarven Toughness (requires at least 15 CON)
+### Deep folk Toughness (requires at least 15 CON)
-For every stamina_die you have, you gain +2 maximum hit points.
+Living off of mushrooms and magical monster parts fills you with an unnatural fortude.
+Whenever you roll hit points, you may add an extra +2 for each die rolled.

-### Dark Vision (requires at least 13 WIS)
+### Dim Vision (requires at least 13 WIS)
-Life in the tunnels has trained your eyes to see beyond the torch light's center.
+Life in the tunnels has trained your eyes to see by the dim light of mushrooms.
-You may see in 60 feet of darkness as if it is dim light, or 60 feet of dim light as if it is bright light.
+You may see dim light as bright light for 60 feet.
 You cannot make out color in this light.
-On the surface you suffer disadvantAge: on skill checks relying on vision and attack rolls made in direct sunlight.
+On the surface you suffer disadvantage on perception checks that rely on sight.

+### Tunnel Sight (requires at least 15 WIS)
+You are able to locate objects, and especially creatures with only the aid of your ears.
+You gain blindsight for 30 feet.

 ## 8 Wild Folk
 On the periphery of imperial territories, where warlords and city states retain